huggingface/datasets/datasets/atomic/README.md

 Notes from the authors:

 * event: just a string representation of the event.
-* oEffect,oReact,oWant,xAttr,xEffect,xIntent,xNeed,xReact,xWant: annotations for each of the dimensions, stored in a json-dumped list of strings.
+* oEffect,oReact,oWant,xAttr,xEffect,xIntent,xNeed,xReact,xWant: annotations for each of the dimensions, stored in a json-dumped string.
-  Note: [""none""] means the worker explicitly responded with the empty response, whereas [] means the worker did not annotate this dimension.
+  Note: "none" means the worker explicitly responded with the empty response, whereas [] means the worker did not annotate this dimension.
-* prefix: json-dumped list that represents the prefix of content words (used to make a better trn/dev/tst split).
+* prefix: json-dumped string that represents the prefix of content words (used to make a better trn/dev/tst split).
 * split: string rep of which split the event belongs to.

 ### Data Splits